TimKDJ/jasp-desktop/syntax-revised.md

       descriptives = TRUE)
 ```

-#### Formula's
+#### Formulas
-Formula's complicate the implementation, but simplify the syntax.
-Furthermore, they are the standard way in which models are specified in R. The next example shows the benefit of formula's by repeating the previous ANOVA call, but without using a formula:
+Formulas complicate the implementation, but simplify the syntax.
+Furthermore, they are the standard way in which models are specified in R. The next example shows the benefit of formulas by repeating the previous ANOVA call, but without using a formula:
 ```
 anova(dep = "contNormal",
       fixed = c("facGender", "facExperim"),